akuzko/zen-query/README.md

 Despite the fact `parascope` was intended to help building ActiveRecord relations via scopes or query methods, it's usage is not limited to ActiveRecord cases and may be used with any arbitrary classes and objects.
-In fact, the only gem's dependency is `hashie`, and for development and testing, `OpenStruct` instance is used as a generic scope object.
+In fact, for development and testing, `OpenStruct` instance is used as a generic subject.
 However, ActiveRecord examples should illustrate gem's usage in the best way.

+For most examples in this README, `scope` method is used as accessor to current subject value.
+This behavior is easily achieved via `Query.alias_subject_name(:scope)` method call.

 ### API